-Sean is a highly regarded transactional IP lawyer.
+Sean is a highly regarded IP lawyer.
 He is ranked as a ‘Notable Practitioner’ in Chambers & Partners (2015) which reported clients saying that “I was very impressed by the high standard of the work undertaken, applying experience from other transactions and using a very clear, approachable communication style.” and “They’re always on-the-ball and know their stuff.”
-In Chambers & Partners (2014), it was reported that clients observed that Sean “very quickly understands the strategy and detail in a very complex contract, and uses his extremely good communication skills to make constructive comments for discussion.”
+In Chambers & Partners (2014), clients observed that Sean “very quickly understands the strategy and detail in a very complex contract, and uses his extremely good communication skills to make constructive comments for discussion.”
 Other sources noted that he “is extremely commercially astute, dedicated to his clients and a pleasure to work with.
 He explains complex issues in a coherent and concise way, and is able to offer high-level advice in a cost-effective manner.”

 Sean and his team receive praise in The Legal 500 (2016) as researchers comment: “Boutique firm Mewburn Ellis LLP excels in the life sciences, nano-material, chemical engineering and university technology transfer arenas”.
 Sean and the Legal Services team have once again been recognised in the 2017 edition of The Legal 500 as “particularly strong in the life sciences space, advising universities as well as spin-out and start-up companies on managing portfolios that cover major blockbuster drugs.”

 Sean regularly provides tailored IP seminars to our clients.
-Our university clients find this service particularly useful.
 He also contributes to a number of professionally run IP training courses and regularly comments on, or publishes articles relating to, topical IP matters.

 Sean has a BSc in microbiology from Imperial College, London and a PhD in microbiology from the University of Cambridge.
-He obtained a PgDL from the College of Law, London.
-He trained as a solicitor at a ‘magic circle’ London law firm, qualifying in 2003.
-Sean established and managed the technology transfer office at the London School of Hygiene & Tropical Medicine.
+He obtained a Postgraduate Diploma in Law from the College of Law, London, after which he trained as a solicitor at a ‘magic circle’ London law firm, qualifying in 2003.
+Following qualification Sean established and managed the technology transfer office at the London School of Hygiene & Tropical Medicine.
 In 2007 he joined the transactional IP team in the Bristol office of a major international law firm becoming their lead ‘hard’ IP lawyer.
-Sean joined Mewburn Ellis to head our legal services team.
+Sean joined Mewburn Ellis to head our Legal Services team in 2011.